John G. Diefenbaker High School

 John G. Diefenbaker High School is a senior public high school located at 6620 4th Street N.W., Huntington Hills, Calgary, Alberta.
 The school is named after the 13th Prime Minister of Canada, John G. Diefenbaker.
 The school is part of the Calgary Board of Education.
 The school graduates around 400 Grade 12 students every year, with a 91% graduation rate.
-As of September 2021, there are 1574 students.
+As of September 2024, there are 1317 students.

-The school is part of the Action for Bright Children Society.
+History

+John G. Diefenbaker High School was officially opened in February 1972 by Prime Minister John G. Diefenbaker, Canada's 13th Prime Minister, for whom the school is named.
+Over the years, The High School has undergone several developments to enhance its facilities.
+In 1990, an addition was made to the southeast corner of the building, which included a second gymnasium, science and math classrooms, and a mall area.
+The school is situated on a 14.64-acre campus and has 43 classrooms, two gymnasiums, three computer labs, and various specialized program offerings.
+In 2025, the Alberta government approved a $48.8 million modernization project for the school, aimed at further improving its infrastructure and educational facilities.

 Academics

 John G. Diefenbaker High School is one of the five International Baccalaureate high schools in Calgary.
 On the Provincial Diplomas, John G. Diefenbaker performs well and is in the top five High Schools in the CBE.

 Clubs

 Athletics

 Diefenbaker is known for their badminton and wrestling programs.
 John G. Diefenbaker Senior High Schools' wrestling team is among the best in Alberta, having won seven city championships as well as five Provincial titles.
 Its wrestling team was also the top ranked High School team in Canada in 2007, 2008 & 2009 according to the Canadian National Wrestling Association, having a large number of its members compete and obtain medals at the National Championships.
 In 2008 they set a Calgary record with 120 points in the city championships.
-In addition, Diefenbaker has won city championships in girls' rugby, badminton, and in 2011 the girls field hockey took the division 1 city championship against Western Canada beating them 1-0 in overtime.
+In addition, Diefenbaker has won city championships in girls' rugby, badminton, and in 2011 the Senior Girls Field Hockey team won the first ever Division 1 city championship against Western Canada beating them 1–0 in overtime.

 Diefenbaker was also able to capture the DIV 3 city championship for SR boys volleyball in 2015-2016 and the DIV 3 city championship for SR girls basketball in 2017-2018.